777uliahshafar/dotfiles/readme.md

 ```

+# Configuration for web development
+1).
+Install eslint for linting javascript and typescript, prerequisites is nodejs10.
+You might install by running npm :
+`npm install eslint --save-dev`.
+Then, make configuration file for it from terminal: `./node_modules/.bin/eslint --init`.
+You can modify its configuration that being made in home directory.
+In order to work with vim, instal Coc-eslint in our vim `:CocInstall coc-eslint`.

 ### Exclude files from git
 The .gitignore have already exist.
 In order to configure excludefiles as Global environment.
 You could type: